…On April 4, 1975, a U.S. jet carrying 243 Vietnamese orphans crashed into the jungle outside Tan Son Nhut.

-A third of the children burned to death, many of the remaining victims were critically injured.
+A third of the children on the plane burned to death, many of the remaining victims were critically injured.
 Soon after, the Pentagon announced that it would not have the resources to rescue the children for 10 days.

 The world received the news of the crash with dismay, shock and a widespread sense of helplessness.
 One individual decided to take action.
 Robert C. Macauley, a paper broker from New Canaan, Conn., immediately chartered a Boeing 747 to rescue the young survivors.
 Within 48 hours, the children were safe in California.